ZiweiJia/EE450-project/README.md

   - Scheduler send the final result message (string) like "Increase the occupancy" to the selected hospital.

 ## **Idiosyncrasy** <br>
+Base on the rule of scheduler server, I cannot deal with the situation that client location equals to hospital location.
+If I set the distance = 0, I cannot get the score.
+If I set the distance = None, the scheduler server cannot make sure what happened (Location may be wrong or score = None).
+So I meet this controdicted situation.
 ## **Reuse Code** <br>
+1. I reuse the implementation of TCP and UDP code from the "Beej's Guide to Network Programming" tutorial.